souheib1/P2M/README.md

 ## Used Sentinel-2 tiles

-The Sentinel-2 tiles used for training and testing and fine-tuning are listed in data folder:
+The Sentinel-2 tiles used for training and testing and fine-tuning are listed in the folder named #data

 They can be downloaded from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/).

+Have fun!!